gtoonstra/drone-middleware/README.md

 > http://zeromq.org/area:licensing

-In short, you can use drone middleware in commercial applications and you only need to supply a couple of LICENSE files.
+In short, you can use drone middleware in commercial applications and you only need to supply the copyright notice.

 As per the licenses specification:

 > Permission to use, copy, modify, and/or distribute this software for any